History of the Philippines: Incorporation to the Mexico-based Viceroyalty of New Spain

+Map of the Mexico Centered Viceroyalty of New Spain as of year 1794.
+Due to distance from Spain proper: colonists, soldiers, and the subsidy for the Philippines was organized from nearer Mexico.

 The founding of Manila by uniting the dominions of Sulayman III and Rajah Ache Matanda of Maynila who was a vassal to the Sultan of Brunei, and Lakandula of Tondo who paid tribute to Ming dynasty China – caused the creation of Manila on February 6, 1579, through the Papal bull Illius Fulti Præsidio by Pope Gregory XIII, encompassing all Spanish colonies in Asia as a suffragan of the Archdiocese of Mexico.
 Aside from Manila the capital, the Spanish and Latino populations were first concentrated in the 5 newly founded Spanish Royal Cities of Cebu, Arevalo, Nueva Segovia, Nueva Caceres, and Vigan.
 Aside from these cities, they were also scattered across the Presidios of Cavite, Calamianes, Caraga, and Zamboanga.
 For much of the Spanish period, the Philippines was part of the Mexico-based Viceroyalty of New Spain.
 Of the Spaniards and Latinos sent to the Philippines, almost half of the individuals levied to Manila were reported in judicial files as españoles (Spanish born in the colonies, who were often just "very pale mestizos"), and about a third, as mestizos (whereas Indian (Native American), mulattos, and blacks could be mistaken for mestizos of darker color).
 Castizos amounted to a total of 15 percent, while peninsulares (Spaniards born in Spain) were around 5 percent of those punished with deportation to Manila.

 The Spanish rationalized the demographic layout, resource extraction, defense, and commerce of the colony; which was previously a scattered constellation of rival precolonial kingdoms, via a process known as the "Iberian Reductions", wherein people were relocated, sometimes forcibly, from their previous settlements and were resettled into new towns and barrios which were modeled after academic standards formed in Spain and Portugal.
 People were moved into a centralized cabecera (town/district capital), where a newly built church and an ayuntamiento (town hall) were situated.
-This allowed the government to defend, control and Christianize the indigenous population in scattered independent settlements, to conduct population counts, and to collect tributes.
+This allowed the government to defend, control, and Christianize the indigenous population in scattered independent settlements, to conduct population counts, and to collect tributes.
 The new aristocracy in these newly founded towns were the Principalía, which arose when Spanish and Mexican settlers intermixed with the precolonial native royalty and Chinese merchant elites, and formed a nascent landed gentry per each locale.